annyhe/comicCreator/READme.md

-TODO:
+DONE
+- save images to google drive, with base64 from POST body
 - load images from google drive
-- save images to google drive

-react-image-crop
-- can load files from file picker, auto-loads from sample file in /src
-- press button to save selected image as a blob

-bugs
+TODO

+BUGS
 - for text only: load stage, change something, load stage, expect to revert to loaded state, yet nothing changed